Protected Designation of Origin (PDO)

 After the aging, each form is examined by a qualified technician of the Consortium producers and protection of Dop Fontina and, if it falls in the quality standards imposed by the specification, receives the Protected Designation of Origin and consequently the stamping own Dop Fontina.

-Last but not least, the affixing of the 'pelure', a label made of paper that in addition to identifying the production dairy also guarantees the Bio certification of the product.
+Last but not least, the affixing of the "pelure", a paper label that in addition to identifying the production dairy also guarantees the Bio certification of the product.

 Fontina cheese can be stored in the refrigerator or in the cellar.

 In this case, the room temperature will be wet and not to superiorie 10 ° C, preferably on a wooden board.

 The form will be kept moist and free from mildew by wiping it with a cloth moistened with water and salt.